MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/ad-fs-always-on.md

 ## Back up AD FS Databases
 Back up the AD FS configuration and artifact databases with the full transaction logs.
 Place the back up in the chosen destination.
-Back up the ADFS Artifact and Configuration databases.
+Back up the AD FS Artifact and Configuration databases.
 - Tasks > Backup > Full > Add to a backup file > ok to create

 ![back up server](media/ad-fs-always-on/backUpADFS.png)